-- Invalid /boot location installed in PBR: When installboot(8) installs the partition boot record, it writes the physical location of /boot's disk sectors into the PBR.
-Therefore, deleting and replacing /boot without re-running installboot(8) will render your system unbootable, as the PBR will load whatever happens to be at the blocks specified in it, which will almost certainly no longer be the second-stage boot loader!
-Since /boot is being read using BIOS calls, if you alter the drive's geometry (i.e., taking it out of one computer that uses CHS translation and moving it into one that uses LBA translation, or even changing a translation option in your BIOS), it will appear to the BIOS to be in a different location (a different numerical block must be accessed to get the same data from the disk), so again, you will have to run installboot(8) before the system can be rebooted.
-As the PBR is very small, its range of error messages is pretty limited: - Read Error -- BIOS returned an error when trying to read a block from the disk.
-Could be a physical problem with the disk, or an invalid sector was called for (i.e., geometry problem). - Bad magic -- An invalid magic(5) number was read in the second-stage bootloader's header.
-This generally means whatever it was that was read in was NOT /boot.
-Usually, this is due to a drive geometry problem, having replaced /boot on your disk or ignoring the 8G or BIOS limitations of your system, and having /boot end up somewhere the PBR can't reach it.
+• Invalid /boot location installed in PBR: When installboot(8) installs the partition boot record, it writes the block number and offset of /boot's inode into the PBR.
+Therefore, deleting and replacing /boot without re-running installboot(8) will render your system unbootable, as the PBR will load whatever happens to be pointed to by the inode specified in it, which will almost certainly no longer be the desired second-stage boot loader!
+Since /boot is being read using BIOS calls, old versions of the PBR were sensitive to BIOS disk translation.
+If you altered the drive's geometry (i.e., took it out of one computer that uses CHS translation and moving it into one that uses LBA translation, or even changed a translation option in your BIOS), it would have appeared to the BIOS to be in a different location (a different numerical block must be accessed to get the same data from the disk), so you would have had to run installboot(8) before the system could be rebooted.
+The new (as of OpenBSD 3.5 and later) PBR is much more tollerant to changes in translation.

+As the PBR is very small, its range of error messages is pretty limited, and somewhat cryptic.
+Most likely messages are:

+- ERR R -- BIOS returned an error when trying to read a block from the disk.
+Usually means exactly what it says: your disk wasn't readable. - ERR M -- An invalid magic(5) number was read in the second-stage bootloader's header.
+This generally means whatever it was that was read in was NOT /boot, usually meaning installboot(8) was run incorrectly, the /boot file was altered, or you have exceeded your BIOS's ability to read a large disk.

-For more information on the i386 boot process, see
+Other error messages are detailed in the biosboot(8) manual page For more information on the i386 boot process, see